adarshdwivedi123/interview_resources_Angular_java_FullStack/Spring_boot/ExceptionHandling/exceptiopnHandling.md

 #)@ControllerAdvice is used for global exception handling and returns a custom JSON error response.”
 #)I create one class for exception handling and inside it I use @ExceptionHandler to handle specific exceptions.
 So instead of writing try-catch everywhere, all exceptions go to one place and return clean JSON responses.”
+#)allows you to write common exception-handling logic in one place instead of repeating it in every controller.
+Helps maintain clean controller code

 -----------------------------------------------------------